PongoEngine/haxe-aseprite/README.md

 /**
  * The Parser.parse has two parameters.
 The first is expecting a
  * bytes representation of an Aseprite file.
-The second needs a callback
+The second expects a callback
  * function that will create a texture for your specific framework.
  */
 var file = Parser.parse(assets.getFile("animation.aseprite").toBytes(), createTexture);